 Both lucky and cursed, I was born and raised in Santa Barbara, California, and am the eldest of six children.
 Santa Barbara is a small city that behaves and feels that way, so I didn’t apply to any colleges in the area nor even in California.
 UCSB, for instance, was never on my learning radar.
 (In a subsequent blog, I will talk about how UCSB and similar institutions need to step up their teaching “game” if they want me to recommend them to prospective students.)
 I went to the most foreign city in the United States, namely, New Orleans, to study engineering.
 In many ways, I wasn’t prepared for the experience.
 I got in trouble, and officially was placed on both academic and disciplinary probation.
 Looking back, I should have gone to a smaller college with fewer distractions, but at the same time wouldn’t trade the experience for anything.
 (More on this in later blogs.)

 Non-teaching activities that I engage in include music, cycling, and running.
 I am in an active punk band called Crying 4 Kafka.
 Our lyrics are provocative and have psychological and philosophical themes.
 I am a member of the Santa Barbara Cycling Club—one of the spandex crowd.
 When it comes to running, I am associated only with myself, though I’m starting to branch out.
 I used to fence a lot, but being that I live in Santa Barbara, it’s too much of an indoor sport.
-I have three children who will soon all be in college at the same time, probably too soon.
-Finally, I’d like to thank my partner, Elizabeth, with whom pedagogy is a common topic of conversation.
+I have three children who are all in college at the same time.
+Finally, I’d like to thank my wife, Elizabeth, with whom pedagogy is a common topic of conversation.
 She also edits my posts; any faults are of course my own.